prettydiff/prettydiff/options.md

 -----------|---
 api        | any
 default    | false
-definition | Determines if opening curly braces will exist on the same line as their condition or be forced onto a new line. label      | Style of Indent lexer      | script mode       | beautify
+definition | Determines if opening curly braces will exist on the same line as their condition or be forced onto a new line.
+(Allman style indentation). label      | Style of Indent lexer      | script mode       | beautify